RuiqiZ/RuiqiZ.github.io/README.md

 3. Select the branch you want to make changes to
 4. Click `Save`

-Github provides different theme templates to use if you don’t want to create a theme from scratch, which is friendly for beginners.
+Github provides different theme templates if you don’t want to create a theme from scratch, which is friendly for beginners.
 When the theme is created, you will notice a `_config.yml` file is also created to the same repository.
-This yml config file contains different custom settings to the theme. (a link to an example of yml configs).
-Once all changes are committed to the branch, the generator will re-build the page.
+This yml config file contains different custom settings to the theme.
+Please see [More Resources](#more-resources) to find examples of custom settings.
+Once all changes are pushed to the branch, the generator will re-build the page.

 ### Step 4.
 Put resume into your page
 1. Click the `README.md` file